 #StressLess: From Arts & Crafts to Academic Support

-#StressLess is back, and launches next week on Monday 19th March.
+#StressLess is back.
 The University has been working with the Students’ Union to help you do the best you can in your exams and assignments.
 Together we want to make sure you #StressLess and achieve more.
 We have lots in store to provide you with extra support, much needed breaks and to share best practice and tips over the coming weeks.

 Below is just a taster of what’s on offer during #StressLess – so make sure you follow us on social media for more updates on what’s going on!